Liioan/FeastBits/docs/dev.md

 You can also import showcase database, from included `showcase.sql` file.

+> \*note there are two account registered in this database, admin@feastbits.dev and user@email.com.
+Both account have the same password, wich is `password`

 ## Development servers

 To work with the project, you need to start development servers for both client and api.